SilkePilon/Framely/README.md

 Framely is a social media platform designed specifically for photographers to showcase their work, connect with fellow artists, and build a vibrant online community.
 With its modern and visually appealing user interface, Framely aims to provide a seamless experience for photographers to share their passion and creativity.

+Hi my name is silke, i'm the developer behind Framely.
+I'm working on this project becuase i never found the right platform to post my images on. my instagram [silke.pilon](https://www.instagram.com/silke.pilon/) is not the best place to post my photos as its a for profit company.
+Thats why this project was started, to help photographers find a place to post their awsome content.

 ## Features (in the works)

 - **User Profiles**: Create a personalized profile to showcase your portfolio, bio, and connect with other photographers.